Christina5P/Penalty-kicks/README.md

 * Python -Language of this project
 * Github - Save the project in a repository
 * Google Drive - Instructions saved in a google document
-* Google cloud - API from Google documents to Python for instructions
+* Google Cloud - API from Google documents to Python for instructions
-* Heroku - Deploy it to a public webside
+* Heroku - Deploy it to a public website
 * Pyfiglet - Use of designed fonts
 * Colorama - coloring the text